hut6/google-drive-restore/README.md

 # Tasks

-1. Finish switching it to a proper Symfony Console app
+- [x] Finish switching it to a proper Symfony Console app
+- [ ] Support untrashing documents trashed by their owner

 ## CRANAplus